thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 author: pascal_precht
 ---

 Angular comes with three different ways of building forms in our applications.
-There's the template-driven approach which allows us to build forms with very little to none application code required, then there's the model-driven approach using low level APIs, which makes our forms testable without a DOM being required, and last but not least, we can build our forms model-driven but with a higher level API called the `FormBuilder`.
+There's the template-driven approach which allows us to build forms with very little to none application code required, then there's the model-driven **or reactive** approach using low level APIs, which makes our forms testable without a DOM being required, and last but not least, we can build our forms model-driven but with a higher level API called the `FormBuilder`.

 Hearing all these different solutions, it's kind of natural that there are also probably many different tools to reach the goal.
 This can be sometimes confusing and with this article we want to clarify a subset of form directives by focussing on template-driven forms in Angular 2.

+## Activating new Form APIs

+The form APIs have changed in RC2 and in order to not break all existing apps that have been built with RC1 and use forms, these **new APIs are added on top** of the existing ones.
+That means, we need to tell Angular explicitly which APIs we want to use (of course, this will go away in the final release).

+In order to activate the new APIs we need to deactivate the drepecated ones and add providers for the new ones when we bootstrap our application.

+Here's what that could look like:

+{% highlight js %}
+{% raw %}
+import {disableDeprecatedForms, provideForms} from '@angular/forms';

+bootstrap(AppComponent, [
+   disableDeprecatedForms(),
+   provideForms()
+]);
+{% endraw %}
+{% endhighlight %}

+Again, this will change as with RC3, the new APIs will be the default. `disableDeprecatedForms()` can then be removed.
+More on that [here](http://5thingsangular.github.io/2016/06/20/issue-8.html).

 ## `ngForm` Directive